grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 Note the two things that the factory in the second example has that the one in the first example does not:

-* it implements an interface (one level of indirection)
+* it implements an interface (a level of indirection is introduced)
-* its `CreateSessionInitialization()` method declares a return type to be an interface (another level of indirection)
+* its `CreateSessionInitialization()` method declares a return type to be an interface (another level of indirection is introduced)

-In order for you to use factories effectively, I need you to understand why and how this indirection is useful, especially that when I talk with people, they often do not understand the benefits of using factories, "because we already have the `new` operator to create objects".
-So, here are the benefits of using factories:
+In order for you to use factories effectively, I need you to understand why and how these levels of indirection are useful, especially that when I talk with people, they often do not understand the benefits of using factories, "because we already have the `new` operator to create objects".
+So, here are these benefits:

 #### Factories allow creating objects polymorphically (encapsulation of type)